-• The Air Quality Control Zone or Zones where the prohibitions are in effect; the boundaries of the Goldstream, Fairbanks, and North Pole Air Quality Control Zones are located in III.D.5.03.

-• Exceptions to the prohibition of solid-fuel heating device operation.
+- The Air Quality Control Zone or Zones where the prohibitions are in effect; the boundaries of the Goldstream, Fairbanks, and North Pole Air Quality Control Zones are located in III.D.5.03. - Exceptions to the prohibition of solid fuel-fired solid-fuel fired heating device operation.